Bed-Stuy Human Justice Initiative (BSHJI)

-Bed-Stuy Human Justice Initiative (BSHJI) is a pre-booking (no fingerprinting) police arrest diversion pilot designed to impact institutional culture shift in law enforcement, infrastructure for equitable community partnership and workforce development, and decarceration by ending the mass arrest of youth of color.
+Bed-Stuy Human Justice Initiative (BSHJI), is a pre-booking police arrest diversion pilot designed to impact institutional culture shift in law enforcement, infrastructure for equitable community partnership and workforce development, and decarceration by ending the mass arrest of youth of color.

 Bed-Stuy Human Justice Initiative (BSHJI), a pre-booking arrest diversion pilot in Bedford-Stuyvesant, Brooklyn launched in partnership with the NYPD, 79th precinct, and community and youth residents.
 The pre-booking arrest diversion protocol developed by CNUS together with partners will prevent eligible youth from becoming fingerprinted and acquiring a Record of Arrest and Prosecution (RAP) sheet (a.k.a. criminal record).
 It is the nation’s first and only pre-booking program specifically created to divert youth and young adults from arrest, and the collateral consequences of a criminal record, including further entanglement with the system and incarceration.
 In 2015, Kaplan supported CNUS' planning of the pilot, including a national scan and work with local system and community partners.
 Last year, Kaplan supported CNUS in building out the pilot with NYPD and piloting its People's Police Academy (PPA) community policing curriculum at NYPD.
 Now, with Kaplan's continued help, CNUS seeks not only to demonstrate the diversion pilot effectively in Bed-Stuy, but also to help NYPD roll out the PPA training precinct-by-precinct and to develop and implement pre-booking diversion citywide.